tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 # Goals/Key Ideas/Context
 - you should not reach for abstractions, but instead you should resist them until they absolutely insist upon being created.
 - writing code is the process of working your way to the next stable end point, not the end point itself
-- If your goal is to write straightforward code, these metrics point you toward `Shameless Green`
+- If your goal is to write straightforward code, these metrics (ABC metrics) point you toward `Shameless Green`
 # rediscovering simplicity
 - getting insight into potential expense of code
   - how difficult was it to write?